 - A social post on Facebook, utm_source=facebook

-- An ad on Facebook would also use utm_source=facebook
+- An ad on Facebook, also utm_source=facebook

 - An email newsletter, utm_source=newsletter